badisso22/shop-project/README.md

 ---

 ## To Run the Project
+1. Okay so first of all hopefully u can check it because i couldn't upload the whole file since it's too big.
-1. Clone or download the project files.
+2. Clone or download the project files.
-2. Open the project in Visual Studio.
+3. Open the project in Visual Studio(i used visual studio ultimate 2012).
-3. Build and run the application.
+4. Build and run the application.
-4. Log in with your credentials and begin managing sales and inventory!
+5. Log in with your credentials and begin managing sales and inventory!

 ---

 ## Contributions
 Feel free to suggest new features or improvements!
 Pull requests are always welcome.
-Whether it’s a bug fix or a new feature, any contribution is appreciated!
+Whether it’s a bug fix or a new feature, this was a college project hopefully it fits the professor standards , any contribution is appreciated!

 ---

 ## Conclusion
-Thank you for using the **Sales and Inventory Management System**!
-We hope this tool helps streamline your inventory and sales management.
-Should you encounter any issues or have any suggestions, don’t hesitate to reach out.
-Happy managing!
+Thank you for reading and checking this , it's a new thing to me after all using C++ (it's hell), i wish if we studied this module i C# .